You’ve got a name in mind for your business, project, or side hustle. The next step is simple: find out if it’s available to register.

 How do I check if a domain name is available?

-1. Enter your name — just the name itself, or with an extension if you already have one in mind (like .co.uk or .com)
+1. Enter your name — Just the name or idea itself, optionally with an extension (like .co.uk) if you’ve already got one in mind

 2. Review your results — you’ll see what’s available, what’s taken, and what alternatives are on the table

-Still deciding?
-Try a few variations and check different extensions — sometimes the same idea works better with a different ending than you first expect.
-And if you find something you like, don’t sit on it.
+If you find one you like, don’t sit on it.
 Domains can disappear quickly, and securing yours now costs very little compared to trying to buy it back later.

 For more help weighing up domain endings, check out: What is a Top-Level Domain? and How to Choose the Best Domain Ending in 2026